 In general, its role is to offer to Senate a considered conceptualization of where the University is, in what direction it should be heading, and what needs to be undertaken to accomplish this.

-Membership: The Senate Academic Planning Committee shall consist of 15 members: the Provost and Vice President: Academic; three ex-officio members of Senate (selected by the following officers from among their number: the academic Deans, the Dean of the Waterloo Lutheran Seminary, and the University Librarian); one graduate student chosen by the WLU Graduate Students' Association; one undergraduate student selected from among their number by the student members of Senate; one faculty member elected by the seminary who is a senator; eight faculty members (one from each of the Faculty of Arts, Faculty of Education, Faculty of Science, School of Business and Economics, Faculty of Music, Faculty of Social Work, Faculty of Human and Social Sciences, and Faculty of Liberal Arts) elected by the University Faculty Council, two of whom must be senators.
+Membership: The Senate Academic Planning Committee shall consist of 15 members: the Provost and Vice President: Academic; three ex-officio members of Senate (selected by the following officers from among their number: the academic Deans, the Dean of Martin Luther University College, and the University Librarian); one graduate student chosen by the WLU Graduate Students' Association; one undergraduate student selected from among their number by the student members of Senate; one faculty member elected by the seminary who is a senator; eight faculty members (one from each of the Faculty of Arts, Faculty of Education, Faculty of Science, School of Business and Economics, Faculty of Music, Faculty of Social Work, Faculty of Human and Social Sciences, and Faculty of Liberal Arts) elected by the University Faculty Council, two of whom must be senators.
 Two of the ex officio members of Senate shall be Deans of Faculties with undergraduate programs.
 The Provost and Vice President: Academic shall chair the committee.

 Administrative Support: University Secretariat.